 The Driver Responsibility Program (DRP) is a failed concept on many levels.
-H.B.
-1810 abolishes DRP and provides additional revenue to replace funding for trauma center hospitals.
+We believe the surcharge should be abolished and that other budget cuts or additional revenue sources should be identified to replace funding for trauma center hospitals.

 PROBLEMS

 Bipartisan Consensus on Program Flaws